 Mumbles, Swansea Bay

 Even though it’s technically part of the city of Swansea, The Mumbles has a small town feel on the western edge of the city.
-Named as one of the best places to live in Britain, it’s full of lovely seaside shops and cafes and is the perfect starting point to explore the Gower peninsula along the Wales Coast Path, visiting stunning beaches such as Three Cliffs Bay and Rhossili.
+Named as one of the best places to live in Britain, The Mumbles is full of lovely seaside shops and cafes and is the perfect starting point to explore the Gower peninsula, beginning with Langland and Caswell Bay that are just around the coast from here.

 Further reading: 7 wonderful weekend breaks in Wales